alinerivieri/coming_soon_page/readme.md

 # Coming Soon Page Using HTML CSS & JavaScript with Time Date Countdown

 In this project was created a website using HTML, CSS, and JavaScript.
 I added a time and date count using JavaScript, which will update every second.
 The counter will display the days, hours, minutes and seconds that are missing to launch the website.

-This project was done with auxilio from an Easy Tutorials tutorial
+This project was done with help an Easy Tutorials tutorial

 ⚒️ Technologies used: